moskytw/clime/README.rst

 More Details
 ------------

 These are the basics of Clime usage.
-If you want to know more, details are here: `Take a Deeper Look at Clime`_
+If you want to know more, details are here: `Take a Deeper Look at Clime`_.

 .. _`Take a Deeper Look at Clime`:
     http://docs.mosky.tw/clime/deeper.html